 One of the best things you can do is point those you meet to existing services and be okay saying “no” to their requests, which usually seem harmless and very practical.
 However, in most circumstances, by giving someone your spare change, take-out, or homemade cookies, you are actually keeping them in that broken and needy place longer.

-Ask God to bring them peace and encouragement to meet their physical and emotional needs to satisfy their spiritual hunger.
+Ask God to bring them peace and encouragement to meet their physical and emotional needs, and to satisfy their spiritual hunger.
 Specifically, ask God what he would have you do in each situation.

 6. ASK FOR HELP